 To enhance a newborn's chances of survival and health, infants are secluded after birth and protected by amulets (hampan).
 The Tausug believe that every child is born with a spirit-twin that must be appeased to thwart bad luck.
+To manner outside the home.
+12 Children are taught to avoid shame, respect authority, and honor the family.
+13

-Since nuclear families are the norm, childcare is the responsibility of parents and older siblings.
-Unlike the norm in other cultures, fathers are the nurturers of Tausug children.
+Since nuclear families are the norm, childcare is the responsibility of parents and older siblings.11 Unlike the norm in other cultures, fathers are the nurturers of Tausug children.
 At public gatherings, small children often prefer sitting with fathers.
 Displays of paternal affection are common and reciprocated.
-Mothers, however, seldom express themselves in an intimate manner outside the home.
-Children are taught to avoid shame, respect authority, and honor the family.
+Mothers, however, seldom express themselves in an intimate

 Are these people part of your family?

 Soldier: tawtayanak mo seela?
 Are these people part of your family?

 Local: bokoon No.

-Exchange 66

-De yeu heus env hrethere?

-Do you nave any brothers?
+Do you have any brothers?

 Soldier: awun kaw taymang hood usug?
 Do you have any brothers?

 Local: Awun.
 Yes.

-, 07

 Is this your entire family?

 Soldier: yaree na in katan tawtayanak moo?
 Is this your entire family?

 Local: Hoon.
 Yes.

-Exchange 68
+, 0.0

 Are these your children?

 Soldier: manga anak moo eenee?
 Are these your children?

 Local: Hoon.
 Yes.

-Exchange 69